 With respect to the application, three iterations were defined [5].
-And, according to the stakeholder, the first iteration called HeartCare were set with a 0.70 acceptance criteria, the second one with 0.70 as well, and the third one and final will have a 0.80 acceptance criteria, which is being currently developed.
+And, according to the stakeholder, the first iteration called HeartCare were set with a 0.70 acceptance criteria, the second one with 0.70 as well, and the third one and final was set with an acceptance criteria of 0.85.